qiubaiying/qiubaiying.github.io/_posts/2017-06-12-SoccerDataAnalysis.md

 ![png](SoccerDataAnalysis_files/SoccerDataAnalysis_42_0.png)

-<h1 style="font-size:1.5em;color:#FB41C4">Analysis of Findings</h1>
+## Analysis of Findings

 Now it is time for you to analyze what we plotted.
 Suppose you have to predict a player's overall rating.
 Which 5 player attributes would you ask for?
-<br><br>
-<b>Hint:</b> Which are the five features with highest correlation coefficients?
+**Hint:** Which are the five features with highest correlation coefficients?

-<h1 style="font-size:2em;color:#2467C0">Clustering Players into Similar Groups</h1>
+## Clustering Players into Similar Groups

 Until now, we used basic statistics and correlation coefficients to start forming an opinion, but can we do better?
 What if we took some features and start looking at each player using those features?
 Can we group similar players based on these features?
 Let's see how we can do this.

-<b>Note:</b> Generally, someone with domain knowledge needs to define which features.
+**Note:** Generally, someone with domain knowledge needs to define which features.
 We could have also selected some of the features with highest correlation with overall_rating.
 However, it does not guarantee best outcome always as we are not sure if the top five features are independent.
 For example, if 4 of the 5 features depend on the remaining 1 feature, taking all 5 does not give new information.

 ## Select Features on Which to Group Players